critical-links/c3-apps-starter/TUTORIAL.md

 ### Clean up

-if we leave stack running, before next steps, **Bundle and Deploy App**, we need to do some clean up
+before next steps, **Bundle and Deploy App**, we need to do some clean up, to prevent errors

 ```shell
 # enter path if not already in